ismayil-ismayilov/ShinyApp-OLS-Probit-Logit/README.md

 * * * i.
 Error in hasGroups(choices) : object 'sep' not found ii.
 Errorinforce(ui):object'ui'notfound
 * NOTE: In order to check the app, you may use "testing_file.csv" file which included among the all other files.

+### For more detailed information, please, check the Presentation.PDF file.

 ## ADVANCED PROGRAMMING ELEMENTS
 * Shiny + creating analytical dashboards
 * Automation of scripts and reports (RMarkdown)